himanshusah02/Harshtube/README.md

 # utube -clone

 app.use(express.json({limit:"16kb" }))
-//how much , which type of data are accept from the frontend - that are new  syntax , before that we are setup the the parser for that function , form se data send kiya
+//how much , which type of data are accept from the frontend - that are new  syntax , before that we are setup the the parser for that function

 express.multer  - that are use to handel the file pass from the frontend